-PCR plastic packaging is essential in today’s world due to the escalating plastic pollution crisis and its severe environmental impacts.
+PCR plastic packaging is essential today due to the escalating plastic pollution crisis and its severe environmental impacts.

 Since the 1950s, over 9 billion tons of plastic have been produced, yet only about 10% has been recycled.
 Due to their non-biodegradable nature, the remaining plastic persists in the environment for 500–1,000 years, contributing to severe plastic pollution.